MichaelE919/beautiful-jekyll/aboutme.md

 > -- <cite> Elliot Alderson, Mr. Robot, Season 1, Ep.
 7

 My name is Michael Eichenberger, married to Karly for 12 years.
 Father to Emma, who is 6, and Kayla, who is 3.
 We also have two dogs: a Dachshund named Hans and a Lab/Great Dane mix name Dude.
-Actually, Hans' full name is Hansen Franzen von Liechtenstein.
+Actually, Hans' full name is Hans N Franz von Liechtenstein.
 We sometimes call him Hansie.
 Dude's name is Dude because we couldn't think of anything else to call him.
 (And he looks like a Dude.)
 On the topic of nicknames, we sometimes call Kayla "Keka," which is what she calls herself.
 I've called Emma "Baby" ever since she was one, although I think she is now tired of it.
 (Edit- I rarely call her that anymore.)

 We live in Round Rock, Texas, 20 miles north of the state's capital, Austin.
 Karly and I are both from California.
 I was born and raised in San Jose.
 We moved to Texas 6 months after getting married.